julkrzem/ecommerce_agents/README.md

 The Last Answer agent is currently a simple LLM and a prompt that combines the obtained context into a final answer.
 Although this agent is very simple for now, implementing it as a separate class allows for future development, it could eventually use additional tools to not only generate a summary of the collected context but also perform actions adjusted to the user instructions and context.

+### Redis and Celery

+The latest commit focuses on modifications of the API response processing with multiprocessing of API requests and job queue system.
+This implementation enable quicker processing of the shorter tasks (simpler messages), not delayed by longer-running agent tasks.
+After a request API immediately returns a job_id and results are stored in Redis for 15 minutes.
+Job_id can be used in GET requests from the frontend or Postman to retrieve the processed response when it is ready.
+It enables to manage workflow and reduce the risk of runtime error at the endpoint.
+To implement this components such as: main app, worker process, Redis database and the Chat + Agents have been containerized using Docker.
+- Redis is used to store the job queue and the results
+- Celery is responsible for multiprocessing while executing Chat methods
+- Main application handles incoming API requests

+This implementation enabled to build more stable API and handle processing in a better way

 This project was created as a part of my programing portfolio, based on a Kaggle dataset containing E-Commerce Clothing Reviews: (https://www.kaggle.com/datasets/nicapotato/womens-ecommerce-clothing-reviews).